- Event Calendar

 Due to all this and many other considerations the event actually took 20 days to complete.
 There were 53 trade entries (manufacturers) and 31 private entries of which 23 trade entries and 24 private entries made the finish.
 An incredible feat and an event, with hindsight, that was the foundation stone of British Motor Industry.

-The Veteran Car Club organised a Historic Enactment of the Thousand Mile Trial in 2000 to mark its 100 year birthday,.
-The Thousand Mile Trial was an Endurance event.
-The Historic Endurance Rallying Organisation will re-run the event for pre-war cars and follow the original trial route, where possible, but complete the thousand miles in 5 days.
+The Veteran Car Club organised a historic enactment of the Thousand Mile Trial in 2000 to mark its 100 year birthday,.
+The Thousand Mile Trial was an endurance event.
+The Historic Endurance Rallying Organisation will re-run the event for pre-war cars and follow the original trial route, where possible, but complete the thousand miles in six days.